DomenicoSacco94/blog/posts/1-design-patterns.md

 tags: [posts]
 ---

-in the last months I felt I needed a refresher on the Design Patterns.
+In the last months I felt I needed a refresher on the Design Patterns.
 So I created [this GitHub Repo](https://github.com/DomenicoSacco94/design-patterns-with-java), which contains a refresher on the most popular design patterns, implemented with a simple set of Java classes

 I have been reading [this book](https://www.amazon.de/-/en/Java-Design-Pattern-Essentials-Second/dp/0956575846) and used it as inspiration to come up with my own examples.